POSE-Lab/i6DL-Edge/README.md

 - `epos-<arch>`: Builds an image for installing EPOS-related libraries.
 - catkin_ws: a folder containing the source code of the module.
 - `main-<arch>`: contains the Dockerfile which installs TensorRT, as well as 2 scripts.
-    - `main-<arch>/prepare_ws.sh` builds a ROS package named "odl" which will run the service and installs the ROS Realsense package from source (the script first checks whether odl and ROS RealSense packages are available).
+    - `main-<arch>/prepare_ws.sh` builds a ROS package named "odl" which will run the service and installs the ROS Realsense package from source, from a patched fork that enables support for running the node in Docker on ARM .The script first checks whether odl and ROS RealSense packages are available.
     - `main-<arch>/entrypoint.sh` calls `prepare_ws.sh` and runs the ROS service server script with `rosrun`.

 The following utility scripts have been implemented to handle the module: